Dillon Quirke: Inter-county career

-Quirke began a two-year association with the Tipperary minor hurling team in advance of the 2015 Munster MHC.
-He was an unused substitute for the Munster final defeat of Limerick, and again for the All-Ireland final defeat by Galway.
+Quirke began a two-year association with the Tipperary minor hurling team in advance of the Munster final defeat of Limerick, and again for the All-Ireland final defeat by Galway.
 Again eligible for the minor grade in 2016, Quirke won a second successive Munster MHC medal from the substitutes' bench after a 17-point defeat of Limerick in the Munster final.
-He later won an All-Ireland medal on the field after coming on as a substitute in the 1-21 to 0-17 defeat of Limerick.
+He later won an All-Ireland medal on the field after coming on as a substitute in the 1–21 to 0–17 defeat of Limerick.

 After a year away from the inter-county scene, Quirke was called up to the Tipperary under-21 hurling team for the 2018 Munster U21HC.
-After lining out at left wing-back in Tipperary's 2-23 to 1-13 defeat by Cork in the Munster final, he was in the same position when the result was reversed and Tipperary beat Cork in the subsequent All-Ireland final.
+After lining out at left wing-back in Tipperary's 2–23 to 1–13 defeat by Cork in the Munster final, he was in the same position when the result was reversed and Tipperary beat Cork in the subsequent All-Ireland final.

 Quirke was one of 12 under-21 players called up to the senior team's pre-season training panel in November 2018, however, he was later released from the panel.
-He was later recalled to the senior panel and made his first appearance in a 2-14 to 0-18 defeat by Limerick in round 1 of the 2020 National League.
+He was later recalled to the senior panel and made his first appearance in a 2–14 to 0–18 defeat by Limerick in round 1 of the 2020 National League.
 Later that season, Quirke made his championship debut when he came on as a 73rd-minute substitute for Jason Forde in an All-Ireland qualifier defeat of Cork.
 By 2022 he was a regular member of the starting fifteen and started all four games in Tipperary's unsuccessful Munster Championship campaign.

 Death

-On 5 August 2022, Quirke collapsed and died while playing a Tipperary SHC match for his club against Kilruane MacDonaghs at Semple Stadium.
-The match was abandoned after he was taken to Tipperary University Hospital.
+On 5 August 2022, Quirke collapsed while playing a Tipperary SHC match for his club against Kilruane MacDonaghs at Semple Stadium.
+The match was abandoned after he was taken to Tipperary University Hospital, where he was pronounced dead.
 Tipperary GAA postponed the weekend's matches as a mark of respect.
 President of Ireland Michael D. Higgins and Taoiseach Micheál Martin paid tribute.
 A vigil was held at his home club on 6 August.
 Tributes were also paid on television ahead of the camogie finals on 7 August.

 His funeral was held on 9 August in Clonoulty.